MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

 * The neuron may get activated only when its criteria is met (e.g. fire if the visuals are funny)
 * There is a massively parallel interconnected network of neurons
    * Ensures  that there is a division of work
-   * Each neuron performs a certain role of responds to a certain stimulus
+   * Each neuron performs a certain role or responds to a certain stimulus
    * Some neurons may fire in response to the information, and in turn relay information to other neurons they are connected to

 ### Three Classes of Neuron: